corkami/pocs/collisions/README.md

 - huge comments (lengths: 64b for MP4, 32b for PNG -> trivial collisions.
 16b for JPG, 8b for GIF -> no generic collision for GIF, limited for JPG)
 - store any data in a comment (UTF8 could be enforced)
 - store anything after the terminator (usually used only for malicious purposes)
 - no integrity check.
-CRC32 in PNG are usually ignored, which would prevent PNG re-useable collisions otherwise.
+CRC32 in PNG are usually ignored, which would prevent PNG re-usable collisions otherwise.
 - flat structure: [ASN.1](https://en.wikipedia.org/wiki/Abstract_Syntax_Notation_One) defines parent structure with the length of all the enclosed substructures, which prevents these constructs: you'd need to abuse a length, but also the length of the parent.
 - put a comment before the header - this makes generic re-usable collisions possible.